hashf0rd/ALiterateTourOfActiveDirectoryAttacks/README.md

 If you need to check the configuration on the lab machine for any reason, you can do this by running `Enter-PSLabSession <vm name>` from an admin console.

 __Note:__ The lab scripts set up the lab machine as a DNS server for the virtualised network.
 You may find this causes a slight delay in your regular internet browsing.
 When not using the lab, disable the virtual network adapter with `Enable-NetAdapter vEther*`, and enable it again when you bring the lab machine back up: `Disable-NetAdapter vEther*`.

+Alternatively, look for the vEther* virtual interfaces using `Get-NetIPInterface` and change the interface priority so its lower than the interface you use for web browsing with `Set-NetIPInterface vEther* -InterfaceMetric 45` (if for example, the output of `Get-NetIPInterface` showed your primary interface as having an interfacemetric of 35).

 ## Labs
 1. [ACL Abuse](./1.%20ACL%20Abuse)